 Mind Your Manners: The Top 5 Tricks & Tips 5 to Know When on Business in India

-In order to maintain good business relations it is important to be familiar with business etiquette in the country you are visiting.
-India is a country that is becoming more familiar with western ways of conducting business but you still need to be aware of traditions.
-Here are a few pointers, that will help your offshore relationships run smoothly.
+In order to maintain good business relations, it is important to be familiar with business etiquette in the country you are visiting.
+India is a country that is becoming more familiar with the Western ways of conducting business, but you still need to be aware of traditions.
+Here are a few pointers that will help your offshore relationships run smoothly.

 2. Right Hand Rules

 The left hand is seen as unclean in India, so make sure to pass with your right hand and never use your left hand to eat.
-You will also need to be mindful not to point your feet at people, as feet too are seen as dirty.
-Apologize straightaway if you touch somebody with your feet accidentally.
+You will also need to be mindful not to point your feet at people, as feet are seen as dirty too.
+Apologise straightaway if you touch somebody with your feet accidentally.

 3. No Means Yes